padasio/padas-docs/docs/sigmav2-quickstart.md

 ### What is Sigma

-Sigma rules are a simple, yet powerful way for security teams to detect and respond to threats using SIEM tools.
+[Sigma](https://github.com/SigmaHQ/sigma) rules are a simple, yet powerful way for security teams to detect and respond to threats using SIEM systems.
 They are written in a YAML-based format and allow teams to identify suspicious patterns and behaviors across multiple systems and data sources, providing a unified view of security events.

 Sigma rules offer several advantages over traditional detection rules, including platform-agnosticism, easy customization, and easy modification.
 They can be used with various SIEM systems, allowing teams to standardize their detection capabilities across their security stack and improve their overall security posture.

-While Sigma rules are platform-agnostic and can be used with various SIEM systems, it is also possible to convert them to other formats, such as Padas rules.
-Padas is a new open-source tool that allows users to convert Sigma rules into various formats, including Padas.
-With this conversion capability, security teams can expand their detection capabilities and use Sigma rules with a broader range of security products.
-Padas can help reduce the time and effort required to write and maintain detection rules manually, enabling security teams to focus on more critical tasks such as threat analysis and response.
-Overall, the ability to convert Sigma rules to Padas rules offers significant benefits for security teams looking to enhance their detection and response capabilities.
+While Sigma rules are platform-agnostic and can be used with various SIEM systems, it is also possible to convert them to other formats, such as Padas rules by utilizing [PDL](pdl-quick-reference.md).
+Padas [Sigma converter script](https://github.com/padasinc/padas-tools/tree/main/sigma_v2_to_padas) is a new open-source tool that allows users to convert Sigma rules into Padas PDL.
+The ability to convert Sigma rules to Padas rules offers significant benefits for security teams looking to enhance their detection and response capabilities.

 ### Sigma to Padas

-Please see [PADAS](/quickstart.md) Quick Start that clerifies install and using Padas, **before** starting Sigma to Padas Quick Start.
+Please see [Quick Start](/quickstart.md) **before** going through the steps below.
 In this section, only converting Sigma rules to Padas will be explained.
-After conversion, rest of steps will be same as Padas Quick Start.
+After conversion, rest of steps will be the same as Padas Quick Start.

-This conversion tool is easy to use designed for Sigma version 2.
-More info about this version, you can check its GitHub [repository](https://github.com/SigmaHQ/sigma).
+This conversion tool is designed to be used with [Sigma Specification version 2](https://github.com/SigmaHQ/sigma-specification/tree/version_2).

 ### Prerequisites
 - Python (version 3 or above)